 3. The End of the Berlin Airlift

-As the international community realized the steadfast commitment of the Western powers and the resilience of the people of West Berlin, pressure began to mount on the Soviet Union.
-Recognizing the failure of the blockade to achieve its desired outcome, the Soviet Union lifted the blockade on May 12, 1949.
+When the international community began to learn how firmly the Western powers were set, how determined and steadfast was the population of West Berlin, the weight was shifted to the Soviet Union.
+Realizing that the blockade drive has not achieved the expected goal, the Soviet Union raised the blockade on May 12, 1949.

 4. Significance and Legacy